 The road past Follansbee Inn leads to Muster Field Farm Museum, an assembly of historic farm buildings surrounding the Matthew Harvey Homestead.
 It’s a rather grand residence for rural New Hampshire in the late 1700s, rarer still today for its original hand-poured glass windows and hand-shaved clapboards.
 The farm gets its name from musters of the 30th New Hampshire Regiment, which gathered in the adjoining fields.

 The property’s last owner, Robert Stannard Bristol, collected farm and other buildings that were in danger of destruction and moved them here.
 He left the property and working farm as a museum to preserve New Hampshire’s agriculture heritage.
 Along with the vegetable and flower gardens are an ice house (filled annually at a community ice-cutting on Kezar Lake), barns, corn cribs, two blacksmith shops and a schoolhouse.
 Inside them are various displays of farm equipment, and you can visit any day year-round for a self-guided tour.
 The homestead is open Sunday afternoons from July through the end of September.
-On Farm Days (this year August 25-26) Muster Field Farm is alive with hayrides, craft demonstrations and an encampment and muster by reenactors.
+On Farm Days (August 24-25, 2019) Muster Field Farm is alive with hayrides, craft demonstrations and an encampment and muster by reenactors.
 At the end of September, Harvest Day includes cider-pressing, blacksmithing demonstrations, ice cream-making, historic games and music.